michaelbartnett/withlox/README.md

 [//]: # -*- fill-column: 80  -*-

+## Milestone: Solid GUI Terminal

+The dearimgui console is functioning.
+Now I want the command execution stuff to work with Value arguments again (now with objects yay!), and I want all the interactions to feel good and do useful things.

+- [ ] Get `exec_command` working again

+- [ ] Decompose all the `run_terminal` functions into parsing / exec'ing
+      subroutines.
+They're all pretty redundant right now

+- [ ] Up-arrow history

+- [ ] Auto-focus the input field the first time

+- [ ] Copy-paste from OS paste buffer.
+Maybe this works on Windows but just isn't implemented on OSX?

+- [ ] Selectable output for copy-paste

+- [ ] Test/develop on Windows

+## Memory

+I've been a little sloppy.
+The fact that I pass around value objects means that it's not cut-and-dried when parts of a Value or TypeDescriptor are done being used.
+This gave me problems when trying to implement GC in my Mal implementation, so I should maybe have my own object heap.

+In the meantime, after the dearimgui console is done:

+- [ ] Free the memory used by the CLI value args

+- [ ] Wrap malloc and free in order to count allocations

 ## DearImgui works, now what?

 I may have been a little overzealous in making my tokenizer routines.
 It will